ekasit-ja/pcj-django/README.md

 ### Before signing off
 Do not forget to change `DEBUG=False` in `settings.py` and restart both services with `service nginx restart && service uwsgi restart`

+### Every update
+Do not forget to `python3 manange.py collectstatic` (under virtual environment) and restart both services.